lamnmh05/Semantic-Segmentation-with-Knowledge-Distilled-SegFormer/README.md

 # Semantic Segmentation with Knowledge Distilled SegFormer

 This repository contains the implementation for Semantic Segmentation using Knowledge Distillation with SegFormer.
-It supports multiple distillation methods (FitNet, AttnFD) and datasets (ADE20K, COCOStuff).
+It supports multiple distillation methods (FitNet, AttnFD, MLPFD, BPKD, Combine) and datasets (ADE20K, COCOStuff).

 ## Features
 - **Models**: SegFormer (Teacher/Student)